 People may have a complaint about services provided by both health and social care organisations.
-Instead of having to complain to both ombudsmen, we have a Joint Working Team that can investigate these issues together.
+Instead of having to complain separately to both ombudsmen, we have a Joint Working Team that can investigate these issues together.

 This gives you:

-- a single investigator who can look at the whole case from all angles
+- a single investigator who can look at the whole case

 - a quicker and more focused investigation